akkashk/top-movies/README.md

 ## **Go**

-Install Go to build this tool from source, otherwise use the pre-built binary `top-movies` to run the various commands
+Install Go to build this tool from source depending on your platform.
+This tool has been built using Go 1.15.

 ### Testing